aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/customizing-barcode-color-scheme/_index.md

 gen.Save($"{path}ColorBorder.png", BarCodeImageFormat.Png);
 {{< /highlight >}}

-## **Barcode Text Color**
+## **Main Text Color**
-The color of barcode text that may be placed on a barcode image can be adjusted as well.
-To do this, it is required to call the *setColor* method of class [*CodeTextParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/CodetextParameters).
-By default, the color of barcode text is set to *Black*.
+***Aspose.BarCode for Java*** provides the possibility to customize the color of main text label displayed on a barcode image.
+It can be done by calling the *setColor* method of class [*CodeTextParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/CodetextParameters).
+The default setting of main text color is *Black*.
 The sample barcode image shown below has been generated with the customized barcode text color setting (*Color.Green*).

 <p align="center"><image src="colorcodetext.png"></p>